JasonMHasperhoven/zora-test-project/README.md

 The search input is debouncing and I'm aware that there’s quite a bit of prop drilling.
 On that point, I could’ve used useContext or plain old redux, but this implementation is still simple imo.

 Furthermore it’s fully responsive and changes colors when you select them.

+The only thing that’s lacking is tests, but then I would’ve exceeded the time.